Teen Writers Fellowship

 The fellowship is open to teens living in Hampton Roads who are high school sophomores and juniors, especially students considering a major in English or Creative Writing.

 The application includes a personal statement and writing samples.
-The application deadline was Friday, January 8, 2020, and final selections have been announced.
+The application deadline is Friday, January 3, 2022.

 Free to Apply